Curtis Lazar: Junior

 The Edmonton Oil Kings of the Western Hockey League (WHL) selected Lazar second overall in the 2010 WHL Bantam Draft.
 Because he was only 15 years old when he signed with the team, Lazar could only play five games for the Oil Kings before the 2010–11 Okanagan season ended.
 He was called up to join the Edmonton squad on December 7, 2010, for two games, first against the Calgary Hitmen and then against the Kelowna Rockets, and he was returned to Okanagan four games later.
 Lazar recorded his first WHL point in the final game of the Oil Kings' regular season when he assisted on T. J. Foster's goal against Darcy Kuemper of the Red Deer Rebels.
 The Rebels later swept the Oil Kings in the first round of WHL playoffs, but Lazar scored his first junior ice hockey goal in the elimination game, giving Edmonton their lone point in the 5–1 loss.

 After being limited to 10 games during the 2010–11 season, Lazar was able to join the Oil Kings for a full rookie season in 2011–12.
-By the holiday break, Lazar had 10 goals for the season, while the Oil Kings' 11-game winning streak was broken when Jordan Weal put the Regina Pats up 6–5 with one second remaining on December 18.
+By the holiday break, Lazar had 10 goals for the season, contributing to the team's 11-game winning streak just prior to the Christmas break.
 After finishing the regular season with 20 goals and 31 points in 63 games, Lazar continued his offensive run in the playoffs, with seven points in his first four games.
 Those seven points led the Oil Kings through their first-round sweep of the Kootenay Ice, the first time that Edmonton had won a WHL postseason series in their modern incarnation.
 After defeating the Brandon Wheat Kings and Moose Jaw Warriors in the second and third playoff rounds, the Oil Kings won the Ed Chynoweth Cup after besting the Portland Winterhawks in the best-of-seven championship series.
 Lazar was the leading playoff scorer for Edmonton, with eight goals and 19 points in 20 games.
 The Oil Kings then advanced to the 2012 Memorial Cup, where they were eliminated in the tiebreaker game with a 6–1 loss to the Shawinigan Cataractes of the Quebec Major Junior Hockey League.
 The Oil Kings named Lazar and Martin Gernat their top rookies at their end-of-season banquet.